pTSE-T: Presentation Target Speaker Extraction using Unaligned Text Cues: Introduction

-To the best of our knowledge, no previous work has used such a text as the condition for \ac{TSE}.
-Although challenging, it is useful in many scenarios.
-Therefore, in this paper, we propose a new task, namely \ac{pTSET}, that uses the text on the slide as a cue for speaker extraction.
-Our key contributions can be summarized as follows. \begin{enumerate} \item We are the first proposal of the \ac{pTSET} task, as illustrated in Fig.~\ref{fig:introduction}, which extracts the presenter's clean speech from the audio mixture given the unaligned semantic text cues obtained from the presentation slide. \item To facilitate this new \ac{pTSET} task, we design and annotate an innovative data corpus, which includes temporal-synchronized speech and presentation slides.
-In addition, we also provide the \ac{ASR} transcripts and the text descriptions extracted from slides using an open-source \ac{OCR} toolkit. \item We propose two novel networks i.e. \ac{TPE} and DPRNN-TSR.
-Specifically, \ac{TPE} fuses the text prompts with audio features for \ac{TSE}, achieving correct extraction rates of 96.46\% and 95.26\% on the MMSpeech-2mix and -3mix datasets, respectively.
-DPRNN-TSR employs contrastive learning to explore the intra-modal correlation between paired text prompts and speech data, achieving correct matching rates of 86.28\% and 76.70\%, respectively. \end{enumerate}
+\begin{enumerate} \item We are the first proposal of the \ac{pTSET} task, as illustrated in Fig.~\ref{fig:introduction}, which extracts the presenter's clean speech from the audio mixture given the unaligned semantic text cues obtained from the presentation slide.

+\item To facilitate this new \ac{pTSET} task, we design and annotate an innovative data corpus, namely MMSpeech, which includes temporally synchronized speech and presentation slides.
+In addition, we also provide the \ac{ASR} transcripts and the text descriptions extracted from slides using an open-source \ac{OCR} toolkit. \item We propose a novel network, i.e., \ac{TPE}.
+Specifically, \ac{TPE} fuses the text prompts with audio features for \ac{TSE}, achieving correct extraction rates of 96.46\% and 95.26\% on the MMSpeech-2mix and -3mix datasets, respectively. \end{enumerate}